 This is likely the best approach if you plan on keeping more than one crested gecko in a single enclosure.
 It’s recommended that you keep no more than three together in total to avoid fighting over space, even between females.
-But with one male and two females, there should be no fighting, lots of breeding, and the females will still get cooldown time without being removed from the enclosure.
+But with one male and two females, there should be no fighting and plenty of breeding, and the females can still get cooldown time without having to be removed from the enclosure.

 Baby Crested Geckos

-Things are a bit different when dealing with babies as they’re quite a bit more social than mature adults.
-You can keep several baby crested geckos together without much risk of fighting, regardless of their sexes.
+Things are a bit different when dealing with babies, as they’re quite a bit more social than mature adults.
+You can keep several baby crested geckos together without much risk of fighting, regardless of their sex.

 Keeping Crested Geckos Together Safely

-If you’re still determined to keep more than one crested gecko in a single enclosure, then you’ll need to know how to do so in the safest way possible.
-Here are some tips to help you do so.
+If you’re still determined to keep more than one crested gecko in a single enclosure, you’ll need to know how to do so in the safest way possible.
+Here are tips to help.